jasp-stats/jasp-desktop/Docs/development/r-style-guide.md

 ```
 - `camelCasing` or `lowercase` for variable names.
 - Main analysis functions have the format `SomeCoolAnalysis()`, as well as all other functions called by the user interface.
-- R internal functions have the format `.coolAnalysisHelperFunc()`.
+- R internal functions have the format `.[name]ReadData()` where `[name]` is a unique short identifier of the analysis.
-- Follow the `analysisSkeleton.R` file for structuring analyses.
+- Follow the (`analysis-skeleton.R`)[https://github.com/jasp-stats/jasp-desktop/blob/development/Docs/development/analysis-skeleton.R] file for structuring analyses.
 - Each file starts with the following copyright notice (edit the date if necessary):
 ```r
 #